 I don’t know about you, but for the longest time, I couldn’t figure out why my pies, croissants, and biscuits didn’t look the same as the ones I see in cookbooks or bakeries.
 They looked so sad and pale by comparison!

 Then one day someone told me about using an easy egg wash recipe and my life was changed!

 Since I’ve discovered the magic, I use it on pie crusts, biscuits, and Irish scones.
 And I don’t stop there!
-I also use it on things like my pigs in a blanket, homemade stromboli, and mini pretzel bites.
+I also use it on things like my pigs in a blanket, homemade stromboli, and soft pretzel bites.

 Let me teach you more about this culinary secret to getting a golden shine!